If you’re feeling overwhelmed, you’re not alone. This mamahood thing is filled with all sorts of emotions. So what is mom anxiety? Let’s dive in.

 Then consciously move three parts of your body, one at a time.

-(Wiggle your toes, lift and lower your shoulders, stretch your arms in the air.)
+(Wiggle your toes, lift and lower your shoulders, and stretch your arms in the air.)

 This method can help bring you out of your head and into the present moment.